Passive House: Planning and Design Seminar

 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 HSW contact hours/PDHs to Tennessee architects, engineers, and interior designers.
-Educators and courses are not subject to preapproval in Tennessee.
+This seminar is open to the public and offers up to 6.5 HSW continuing education hours to architects and 6.5 PDHs to professional engineers in all states.
+Educators and courses are not subject to preapproval in Kentucky.

-This seminar is approved by the American Institute of Architects for 6.5 HSW Learning Units (Sponsor No. J885).
+This event is approved by the American Institute of Architects Continuing Education System for 6.5 HSW Learning Units (Sponsor No. J885).

-The Building Performance Institute has awarded 3.25 CEUs for the completion of this event.
+The Building Performance Institute has award 3.25 CEUs for the completion of this seminar.

 David Horton Director of Green Certifications, Sol Design + Consulting